-The senior management of the Company receives and reviews regular reports on the gross written premium, risks written (Sum Assured), claims, surrenders and reserves.
+The Executive Committee receives and reviews regular reports on the gross written premium, risks written (Sum Assured), claims, surrenders and reserves.

 The management of the Company undertakes the reviews above to ensure that the company is protected against the risk of inadequate pricing.
-The frequency of the reviews, will enable the management to take quick action to resolve any issues identified.
-As a result of the regular monitoring, GCLI has maintained healthy levels of profitability.
+The frequency of the reviews enables the management to take quick action to resolve any issues identified.